Crepant resolutions and open strings II: Crepant Resolution Conjectures: a review

 The {\it winding neutral disk potential} is defined to be the contraction of the $J$ function of $\cW$ with the disk tensor.
 Lowering indices in the $J$ function with the Poincar\'e pairing, we can write this as the composition:

 The winding neutral disk potential is a section of Givental space that contains information about disk invariants at all winding, in the sense that disk invariants of winding $d$ appear in the specialization of $\mathbb{F}_{L}^{\rm disk}(t,z,\vec{w})$ at $z= n_{\rm eff} w_1/d$, as coefficients in front of monomials where the compatibility condition $\eqref{compat}$ is satisfied.
-The OCRC is then formulated as a comparison diagram of winding neutral disk potentials.
+Rather then performing the specialization of the variable $z$ to construct a generating function for open invariants, we formulate the OCRC as a comparison diagram of winding neutral disk potentials, i.e. a comparison among sections of Givental space.

 \begin{proposal}[The OCRC] For $\cW$ either $\cX$ or $Y$, let $\Delta_\cW$ denote the free module in the cohomology of $\cW$ over $H(BT)$ spanned by the $T$-equivariant lifts of Chen--Ruan cohomology classes having age-shifted degree at most two.
 There exists a $\bbC((z^{-1}))$-linear map of Givental spaces $\bbO: \HH_\X \to \HH_Y$ and analytic functions $\mathfrak{h}_\cW: \Delta_\cW \to \bbC$ such that \eq{ \mathfrak{h}_Y^{1/z}{\mathbb{F}_{L,Y}^{\rm disk}}\big|_{\Delta_Y}= \mathfrak{h}_\cX^{1/z} \bbO\circ \mathbb{F}_{L,\X}^{\rm disk}\big|_{\Delta_\cX} } upon analytic continuation of quantum cohomology parameters. \end{proposal}